All Episodes

 Okay.

-So to those of you who want to throw rocks, you're going to get a chance here soon.
+So, to those of you who want to throw rocks, you're going to get a chance here soon.

 And if we don't throw rocks, we're going to make a huge mistake.

-Everyone's talking so tough now.
+Really, everyone's talking so tough now.

-Lindsay, is it is it just me or is it the fact that neither Lindsey Graham, oh, Lindsay did make a promise.
+Lindsey, is it just me or is it the fact that neither Lindsey Graham, oh, Lindsay did make a promise.

 He doesn't listen to radio.

-Uh he knows everything that's happening on talk radio.
+He knows everything that's happening on talk radio.

 You know why?